bansallab/resp_contact/README.md

 ## Estimates
 Pandemic and baseline estimates of contact at the county-week scale are provided.
 Estimates are also provided dis-aggregated by age, gender, race/ethnicity, and setting of contact.

+Columns of interest:
+- `contact_fit` has modeled pandemic estimates of mean contact
+- `non_hh_contacts` has observed pandemic mean contact
+- `scale_baseline` has inferred baseline estimates of mean contact